datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 institute on the institute's :term:`GitLab` instance automatically.
 This has the advantage of vastly simplified version control and simplified access to projects for collaborators and supervisors.
-Data from the data store is installed as subdatasets.
+Data from the data store is cloned as subdatasets.
 This comes with several
 benefits: Analyses are automatically linked to data, no unused file copies waste disk space on the compute cluster as data can be retrieved on-demand, and files that are easily re-obtained or recomputed can safely be